Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/research-documnet/_index.md

 topic_needs_review: true
 prerequisites:
   soft:
-  - national-qualifications-framework\ncit\conducting-research-and-user-interviews
+  - national-qualifications-framework/ncit/conducting-research-and-user-interviews
 ---

 Submit a copy of your research notes from your design thinking sprint in which you document your research findings in an organised way.
 If you did not do the design thinking sprint you will need to conduct reaserch on games and submit that.

-Ensure this document meets the standards and criteria in {{% contentlink path="national-qualifications-framework\ncit\conducting-research-and-user-interviews" %}}
+Ensure this document meets the standards and criteria in {{% contentlink path="national-qualifications-framework/ncit/conducting-research-and-user-interviews" %}}

 It should be labeled like: FirstName LastName - Research Notes